 fingertips at the university, she was able to create performance installations which included “In Early Spring” presented at Slippery Rock University and “Concealment” presented at the Associated Artists of Butler County Gallery, both in 2012.
 “Concealment” was featured in the Artist Portfolio Magazine, issue 11, 2013.
 Meanwhile, a broad view of her work and methods was reviewed in ARTiculAction Art Review in their September 2014 online publication.
 Some of her methods include capturing movement through the lens of a camera.
 This has led to many self-portrait studiesthrough video and photography and screendances.
 Most recently her screendance work Will Be was a finalist in the screendance category for the September 2017 FROSTBITE International Indie Fest in Colorado Springs, Colorado, a finalist in the music video category for the 2017 Erie International Film Festival in Erie, Pennsylvania, another category finalist at the 2017 Winter Edition of the Alternative Film Festival in music and choreography Toronto, Ontario, and selected to be shown at the First Friday Film Festival Kansas City in Kansas City, Kansas February 2018.
 Catherine believes that sharing her passion for the arts by teaching is a way to keep dance and art moving forward and alive in small communities.
 She has been teaching dance, including ballet, modern, jazz, and musical theatre, for over five years and involving herself in the artistic community through various outlets such as working with the DuBois Downtown Revitalization group making the “Artwalk on the Block” possible from 2014-2016 in DuBois, Pennsylvania, being a panelist for the senior portfolio review for the 2014 graduates of the DuBois Business College, being an adjudicator for the Twirling Unlimited Dance Competitions in 2014 and 2016, and an adjudicator again for the 2017 Susquehanna River Art Center of Clearfield 34th Annual juried art show in Clearfield, Pennsylvania.
 Exploring new methods, blurring the lines between where dance ends and the visual arts begins, mixing old and new, and sharing her discoveries through her works, her time with her students or adjudication are the ways Catherine shares her passions in art.

 Kelly Peterson is the Office Manager and the acro teacher.
-Kelly became an Acrobatic Arts Module One Certified Teacher.
-January for certification.
+Kelly is an Acrobatic Arts Module One Certified Teacher.
 She is also certified to teach Rhythm Works Integrative Dance.
+Recently she also received her Module One certification from Alixa Flexibilty.
 Kelly is a Wingman for Dance mentor for Dancer's Studio.
 She is YPAD (Youth Protection Advocates of Dance) certified, is a mandated reporter, healthcare CPR and first aid certified and has all clearances.
 Safety is one of Kelly's top priorities with students.
 Kelly has worked in tabulation and the administrative side of many dance competitions.
 She is the Co-Founder & Executive Director of guiDANCE experience, the only YPAD certified dance competition in the world.
 Fundraising to give dancers the opportunity to attend dance conventions, national events, and

 master classes is very important to her.
 One of her goals is to give as many Dancer's Studio students dance opportunities regardless of financial situation.
 She currently oversees Dancer's Studio National Fund, all of Dancer's Studio's fundraisers and helps with many nonprofit organizations in the community.
 Kelly is continuing her education to help ensure the physical safety and psychological and emotional health of each dancer.